goblinfactory/konsole/backlog.md

 - add test, openbox takes a style, and creates a theme from the style.
 - add test, if a window does not have a theme set, then asking for theme must return parent.
+- add undo (save the intialValues in the control) so that I can implement a global undo (reset, undo changes) ?
 - add test, if a window does have a theme, then asking for theme must return configured theme, except for any 'wildcard' null, properties.  (this means that we have to think carefully about cascading theme changes?) leave that till later
   - for now, setting a root window theme will cause new windows to inherit.
 But changing the theme will not change what gets inherited. the inheritance is once off, at time of creation.
 Will need to a write a method later
     - to cascade a change down to all children, and optionally call refresh, passing in optional 'refreshdata' or use cached. e.g. calling refresh on